Top 10 Public Universities in Germany in 2026

 Apply to a Public University in Germany

-First, you must check if your Indian degree is valid in Germany.
-You can check this on Anabin database or DAAD website.
-Your college should be marked as "H+".
-If it is H+/-, you might face problem.
+Verify if your Indian degree is recognized in Germany using the Anabin database or DAAD website.
+Your institution should ideally be marked as "H+".

-For German Course: You need certificates like TestDaF or DSH (Level B2 or C1).
+- German Programs: Requires certificates like TestDaF or DSH (Level B2/C1).

 After you submit, you have to wait for 1-2 months.
 If you get the Admission Letter, congrats!
 Now you can open your Blocked Account and apply for Visa.

-Why are all top-ranked universities in Germany public?
+Why are all the top-ranked universities in Germany public?

 In Germany, almost all top-ranked universities are public because the government supports them fully.
 They believe education is a right, not a business to make money.
 The state gives huge funding for research and facilities, so these colleges don't need to depend on tuition fees from students to pay bills.